cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 with multiple calls in parallel threading context, it will be executed _ONCE_.

-That's make sens, if you want something lazy_static, as an ip taken from a setting input, that cannot change, just do that:
+That's make sens, if you want something lazy_static, as an ip taken from a setting input, a variable that cannot change during the program life after being initialized, just do that:

 ```rust
 use std::{mem::MaybeUninit, sync::Once};